kevi8991/kevi8991.github.io/_posts/travelogue/2017-12-16-paris-in-four-days.md

   feature: travelogue/006028640028.jpg
 ---

 I spent reading week this year in lovely Paris, for a whole four days!
 Pretty exciting, I know.
-I make an effort to take a trip out of the city every chance I get, even if the break is only a few days long, and so I enthusiastically agreed to accompany my friend [Andrew][fb] on a Parisian adventure he'd been planning for a while.
+I make an effort to take a trip out of the city every chance I get, even if the break is only a few days long, and so I enthusiastically agreed to accompany my friend [Andrew](https://www.facebook.com/andrew.hoang.39) on a Parisian adventure he'd been planning for a while.
 Since I decided to tag along several weeks after he had already booked his flight, we had to hunt each other down in CDG after our respective flights arrived, but we somehow figured it out and went on our way.

 ## Day One

-First order of business was the AirBnB.
+First order of business was the Airbnb.
 Normally, this wouldn't be an issue, but our host was apparently away on business or something... so she sent her cousin to let us in and accept the payment.
 Of course, this became a whole ordeal since neither of us had data, but we found some Wifi and made it work.

 <figure>
 	<img src="/images/travelogue/paris-in-four-days/000062820024.jpg" alt="image">